Welcome to Haughmond Class

 If you wish to apply for a place at nursery please complete the form here and return it to our main reception area.
 Alternatively, call 01743282360 to ask for further details or to arrange a visit.

-We will also learn about seasonal changes and different cultural celebrations that take place during the Summer term.
+We will also learn about seasonal changes and different cultural celebrations that take place during the Spring term.

 We provide lots of opportunities for role play in nursery, with a Home Corner in the classroom and a number of role play boxes, e.g. doctors, hairdressers, vets, shopping.
 Outside we have a den/construction resources, a mud kitchen and a pirate ship.

 - The Little Red Hen

 - The Runaway Pancake